1. Home

 4. Get Started

-This guide walks you through all the steps to build a dashboard on Ajelix BI’s version 2 which launched in May.
-We will cover all the steps from file formatting to sharing a report, here are all the topics:
+This guide walks you through all the steps to build a dashboard on Ajelix BI’s, we will cover all the steps from file formatting to sharing a report.

 1. Format files before data upload